Well-engaged

 English language learning among teens with and without ADHD-related traits

 Despite the opportunities today’s digital environments offer, such as inclusive learning spaces and incidental or gamified language learning, youth immersion in social media, video games, and streaming platforms may come at the cost of sustained attention.
-Indeed, digital media use has been shown to impact attention span and intensify symptoms related to attention deficit hyperactivity disorder (ADHD), with children affected by ADHD appearing especially vulnerable to problematic digital media use (Thorell et al., 2024).
+Indeed, digital media use has been shown to impact attention span and aggravate symptoms related to attention deficit hyperactivity disorder (ADHD), with children affected by ADHD appearing especially vulnerable to problematic digital media use (Thorell et al., 2024).
 This appears to be one factor explaining rising ADHD diagnoses, now affecting about 10% of boys and 6% of girls aged 10 to 17 in Sweden (Socialstyrelsen, 2023) - a national example that may reflect broader international trends.
-ADHD, a sub-type within neurodiversity characterized by varying levels of inattention, impulsivity, and/or hyperactivity (American Psychiatric Association, 2013), does not inherently preclude success in language learning.
-However, cognitive correlates such as reduced working memory, challenges with planning, sustaining attention, and diminished alertness to novel stimuli may influence processes and outcomes of learning additional languages (Kormos & Smith, 2023).
+Students with ADHD, a sub-type within neurodiversity characterized by varying levels of inattention, impulsivity, and/or hyperactivity (American Psychiatric Association, 2013), are not inherently poor language learners.
+However, cognitive correlates of ADHD, such as impaired working memory, challenges in planning, sustaining attention, and diminished alertness to novel stimuli may influence processes and outcomes of learning additional languages (Kormos & Smith, 2023).

 Scientific Team